LiteAVSDK/Player_Flutter/Flutter/docs/点播播放-EN.md

 **Description**

-This API is used to set whether to automatically play back the video after calling `startPlay` to load the video URL.
+This API is used to set whether to automatically play back the video after calling `startVodPlay` to load the video URL.

 **API**